Culture of Ukraine: Clothing, fashion, and jewelry

 The iconic embroidered shirt or blouse, the vyshyvanka, is the most recognizable part of Ukrainian national costume, and even has its own public celebration in May.
 For men, traditional dress also includes kozhukh, kontusz, żupan and sharovary.
 For women, traditional dress includes kozhushanka, ochipok for married women, and Ukrainian wreath for unmarried girls.
 Garments are made using elaborate structural design, complicated weaving techniques, extensive embroidery, and cutwork needlework.

-Theatre

-National Art Museum of Ukraine.
-Established in 1898.

-Museums and libraries

-There are nearly 5,000 different museums in Ukraine, including National Art Museum of Ukraine, National Historical Museum of Ukraine, Museum of Western and Oriental Art, Ukrainian National Chernobyl Museum in Kyiv, Lviv National Art Gallery, Poltava Art Museum, Simferopol Art Museum, and many others of art, history, traditions or dedicated to different issues.
-Many of these museums are at risk due to the 2022 Russian invasion of Ukraine.

-There are 14 libraries of state significance (Vernadsky National Library of Ukraine, National Parliamentary Library of Ukraine, National historical library of Ukraine in Kyiv, Korolenko State Scientific Library in Kharkiv, and others), and 45,000 public libraries all over Ukraine.
-All these institutions own 700 million books.